23003aary/Mouse-Olfactory-Bulb/README.md

 This insight might reveal links between specific smells and conditions like PTSD symptoms.
 Identifying and treating affected areas in the olfactory cortex could enhance our understanding of such disorders.
 Additionally, our model holds the potential for addressing other health conditions that require information from the olfactory cortex.

-This project‘s goal is to gain insights into sensory perception and its correlation with chemical toxicity through the study of the olfactory system in mice.
+Using PyTorch, this project‘s goal is to gain insights into sensory perception and its correlation with chemical toxicity through the study of the olfactory system in mice.
 We propose implementing a neural network model that analyzes brain scans
 (748 images) of the olfactory bulb in mice.
 This model will predict the toxicity of chemical odorants by extracting patterns and features from brain scans.
 The dataset will be utilized for training, testing, and validation purposes, with 70/15/15 split.
 The primary model comprises Convolutional Neural Networks (CNNs) and Artificial Neural Networks (ANNs).
 The CNN component will extract pertinent features from the brain scans, while the ANN component will classify the toxicity levels of the chemical odorants.
 Through rigorous